 Best Buy accepts old cables and chargers.
 Take copper wires to the scrap metal yard.
 You could also sell wires to electronic liquidators or on Craigslist.

 Don’t see what you need to recycle on this list?
 Go to RecycleNation.com, type in any item you want to recycle with your zip code, and your options will pop up on a map.
-From holiday lights to humidifiers, this site will help fill in the gaps for any questionable item.
+This site will help fill in the gaps for any questionable item, from holiday lights to humidifiers.

 Also, Freecycle.org shows items available for pickup in your area.
 It’s like an online yard sale, but everything is free and ready for reuse.
 Membership is free as well.